Policy vision

 2025

-This 1-page technical brief sets out the suggested wording for amending statutory guidance on social housing allocations to ensure that domestic abuse survivors are not negatively impacted by housing-related debt disqualifications.
-Many have been subjected to economic abuse and coerced debt which means, as it currently stands, they can be disqualified from bidding for social housing by their local authority.
-Our research has shown that families are becoming stuck living in Temporary Accommodation for years because of these rules (which vary wildly between local authorities), delaying move-on, and costing local authorities tens of thousands of pounds.
+This technical brief sets out the case for, and suggested wording of, regulation to ensure that domestic abuse survivors exempt from housing-related debt disqualifications in social housing allocation schemes.
+Many survivors have been subjected to economic abuse and coerced debt and, as it currently stands, they can be disqualified from bidding for social housing by their local authority.
+Our research has shown that families are becoming stuck living in Temporary Accommodation for years because of these rules (which vary wildly between local authorities), delaying move-on, and adding to the costs of TA for local authorities.

 Download